quornian/envy/README.md

 Arguments:
   [pattern]
-          The name or glob-like pattern of the environment variable(s) to show (use -r to switch to regular expressions).
+          Name(s) of environment variable(s) to show.
+          May be a glob-like pattern or, used with -r, a regular expression.
           If omitted, all environment variables will be displayed.

 Options:
-  -r, --regex
-          Treat pattern as a regular expression to match against names.

-  -s, --search <regex>
-          Search the values of environment variables for the given pattern.

-  -o, --only-matching
-          After splitting values, elide unmatched lines and display only those that match the regular expression given by --search.

   -i, --ignore-case
-          Make regular expression search and pattern match case insensitive.
+          Make regular expressions case insensitive.

-  -e, --exists
-          Indicate any lines that appear to be paths but cannot be found on disk.

       --color[=<when>]
           Control when to color the output.